ehovers10/dci/_chapters/sections/scoring-dependence.md

 ## Value failings of traditional metrics

 Advancedmentrics have come under a fair amount of heat from current and former players of the game.
 A common explanation for their animosity is that the sabermetric movement threatens their perceived value in the game, whether this means a potential cut in their current earnings or a downgrading of their post-retirement status.

+Certainly they are missing an important way of understanding the game.
+It is important because it is tied strongly to the economic interests of game runners.
+Advanced metrics uncover both under-appreciated and over-appreciated ways of impacting the game in terms of their data-backed correlation with game score, and game score, it turns out is highly correlated with wins, which are highly correlated with (though importantly not equivalent to) dollars in the owners' pockets.